webscopeio/examples/supabase-email-workflow/README.md

 - **Team Synergy**: Code configurations ease collaboration and version control, and streamlined email development aligns your team on user communication strategies.
 - **Quality Assurance**: With tools like React Email and Inbucket, you ensure your emails look great and work perfectly, enhancing the user experience.

 Embrace this setup to boost your project's development workflow and deliver outstanding email communication.
-Give it a go—your project (and inbox) will thank you.
+Give it a go, your project (and inbox) will thank you.